Statistical field theory of mechanical stresses in Coulomb fluids. Noether's theorem {\sl vs} General covariant approach: Abstract

 \section{Abstract}

-In this paper, we introduce a statistical field theory that describes the macroscopic forces in inhomogeneous Coulomb fluids.
-Our approach employs a general covariant methodology, in conjunction with a functional Legendre transformation method, to calculate the stress tensor for Coulomb fluids.
-This tensor encompasses the mean field stress tensor and the fluctuation corrections derived through the one-loop approximation.
-The correction for fluctuations includes a term that accounts for the thermal fluctuations of the local electrostatic potential and field in the vicinity of the mean field configuration.
+In this paper, we introduce a statistical field theory that describes the macroscopic mechanical forces in inhomogeneous Coulomb fluids.
+Our approach employs the generalization of Noether's first theorem for the case of fluctuating order parameter, to calculate the stress tensor for Coulomb fluids.
+This tensor encompasses the mean-field stress tensor and the fluctuation corrections derived through the one-loop approximation.
+The correction for fluctuations includes a term that accounts for the thermal fluctuations of the local electrostatic potential and field in the vicinity of the mean-field configuration.
 This {\sl correlation stress tensor} determines how electrostatic correlation affects local stresses in a nonuniform Coulomb fluid.
-We also formulate the generalization of Noether's first theorem for the case of fluctuating order parameter and derive within it the same total stress tensor.
-We would like to emphasize that our general approach is applicable not only to Coulomb fluids but also to nonionic simple or complex fluids, for which the field-theoretic Hamiltonian is known as a functional of the relevant scalar order parameters.
+We also use previously formulated general covariant methodology [P.E.
+Brandyshev and Yu.A.
+Budkov, J. Chem.
+Phys.
+158, 174114 (2023)] in conjunction with a functional Legendre transformation method and derive within it the same total stress tensor.
+We would like to emphasize that our general approaches are applicable not only to Coulomb fluids but also to nonionic simple or complex fluids, for which the field-theoretic Hamiltonian is known as a functional of the relevant scalar order parameters.